Aim for Zero Waste

-- For electronic waste (temperature exchange equipment such as refrigerators, freezers, heat pumps, air conditioners; screens and monitors such as television, monitors, laptops, notebooks, tablets; lamps such as fluorescent, LED, high intensity discharge; large equipment such as washing machines, clothes dryers, electric stoves, large printing machines, copying machines, photovoltaic panels; small equipment such as vacuums, toasters, microwaves, ventilation equipment, scales, calculators, radio, electric shavers, kettles, cameras, toys, electronic tools, medical devices, small monitoring and control equipment; small IT and telecommunications equipment such as cell phones, GPS, pocket calculators, routers, personal computers, printers, telephones), some municipalities have facilities at the landfill site or visit the Ontario Electronic Stewardship for a location near you as well as a comprehensive list of electronic items that can be recycled.
+- For electronic waste (temperature exchange equipment such as refrigerators, freezers, heat pumps, air conditioners; screens and monitors such as television, monitors, laptops, notebooks, tablets; lamps such as fluorescent, LED, high intensity discharge; large equipment such as washing machines, clothes dryers, electric stoves, large printing machines, copying machines, photovoltaic panels; small equipment such as vacuums, toasters, microwaves, ventilation equipment, scales, calculators, radio, electric shavers, kettles, cameras, toys, electronic tools, medical devices, small monitoring and control equipment; small IT and telecommunications equipment such as cell phones, GPS, pocket calculators, routers, personal computers, printers, telephones), some municipalities have facilities at the landfill site or search for for drop off locations near you.

 - Unused medicine and empty pill bottles can be returned to your pharmacy for safe disposal.

 - Large appliances such as stoves, dryers, fridges, etc., that cannot be repaired, can be picked up by companies like 1-800-GOT-JUNK who will responsibly dispose of the items.